-Class No. Description of Records Status and Disposal Action 1.1.1 Records documenting declarations by the Minister via the gazette such as amendments to legislation.
-Permanent Transfer to the NT Archives Service 10 years after action completed 1.1.2 Records documenting routine advice given to members of the public and industry on the escort agency licensing process and legislation requirements.
+Class No. Description of Records Status and Disposal Action 1.1.1 Records documenting declarations via the gazette by the licensing authority for events, sports and activities on which wagering by means of a totalisator may be conducted including exemptions.
+Permanent Transfer to the NT Archives Service 10 years after action completed .1.1.2 Records documenting routine advice given to members of the public and industry on licensing processes and legislation requirements.
 Temporary Destroy 3 years after action completed